Engineers Without Borders – Lebanon

 Engineers Without Borders – Lebanon (EWB–Lebanon) is a non-profit group of engineers dedicated to public work and sustainable development.
 The group aims to help disadvantaged communities throughout Lebanon.

 Establishment

 EWB – Lebanon was founded as a recognized start-group working under the close guidance of Engineers Without Borders - International, a non-profit corporation established in November 2002 in the State of Colorado, United States with regional offices in Mexico, India, Belgium, and Egypt.

-EWB-Lebanon has university chapters in Lebanon's top universities allowing engineering students to join the group and participate in engineering development activities.
-There are more than 250 student members in EWB-Lebanon chapters at Notre Dame University – Louaize, American University of Beirut, Lebanese American University, and University of Balamand.
+EWB-Lebanon has university chapters in Lebanon universities allowing engineering students to join the group and participate in engineering development activities.
+There were more than 250 student members in 2015 in EWB-Lebanon chapters at Notre Dame University – Louaize, American University of Beirut, Lebanese American University, and University of Balamand.

 The first chapter includes started in 2011 at under the support and supervision of the Faculty of Engineering at Notre Dame University – Louaize main campus in Zouk Mosbeh.

 EWB-Lebanon was established to use the engineering knowledge and skills of its members to promote sustainable development.